dataWithAmaan/Python/README.md

-Here’s a detailed and engaging README file for your repository:

----

 # Python Basics Repository

 Welcome to the **Python Basics** repository!
 This collection covers essential concepts of Python programming, providing a strong foundation for anyone starting their Python journey or revisiting core topics.